CKalitin/ckalitin.github.io/_posts/2026-02-17-pcb-design-cycle.md

     - The LLMs are good at suggesting ICs, but remember that you must be the expert
     - Most importantly: define all interfaces early so integration is not a pain

-## **Routing & Component Placement: Mechanical Constraints Drive Routing!**

-- Routing design cycle
-    - Mechanical constraints drive routing!
-        - Show the connectors, and how they connect in the pack
-    - Place blocks, then signals, then power, then everything else
-        - Bottom right, swap
-        - Top right (nice white line), current sensing and precharge monitoring
-        - bottom left, masterboard and microcontroller
-        - middle, MOSFETs
-    - Other little tips:
-        - constant DC voltages don't care about a million vias, but high speed and sensitive signals do

-## **Quick Note on Testing: Design For It Before You Order The PCB**

-- Testing
-    - Think about it before you order the PCB, design for it
-    - Test individual systems
-    - Once individual systems work, test it all
-    - Testing isn't done until you're integrated with the rest of the pack and the car, think again to what the original goal was

 ## **You Should Know The History Of Your Projects**

 > “Civilization is not inherited, it has to be learned and earned by each generation anew.
 If the transmission should be interrupted for one century, civilization would die and we should be savages again.
 If progress is real, it is not because we are born any better or wiser than infants were in the past, but because we are born to a richer heritage, born on a higher level of that pedestal, which the accumulation of knowledge raises as the ground and support of our being.”